zhengchencai/HierarchicalBayesianEEGfMRI/README.md

 # HierarchicalBayesianEEGfMRI
-Stan code for manuscript - Estimation of fMRI Responses Related to Epileptic Discharges Using Bayesian Hierarchical Modeling
+Stan code for the manuscript - Estimation of fMRI Responses Related to Epileptic Discharges Using Bayesian Hierarchical Modeling